Muhammadsaqibsharif/Urdu-OCR-DeepLearning-Research-Project/README.md

 5. **Video Remake**
    **Script:** `06_LigatureStyleVideoRemakeFromFrames.py`
    Compiles the saved frames into a video, reassembling the drawing into a sequence.

+6. **GUI for Running Scripts**
+   **Script:** `Project.py` *(New)*
+   A GUI built with Tkinter that allows users to run each script with a simple button click.
+This interface eliminates the need to manually execute each script from the command line.
+The GUI provides buttons to run all of the project's functionality and displays outputs and errors in message boxes.

 ## Detailed Breakdown of Scripts